Wang-ResearchGroup/fairCARA/README.md

 install_github("Wang-ResearchGroup/fairCARA")
 ```

 This package implements fair covariate-adjusted response-adaptive (CARA) design.
+Our design:
+- Improves data use efficiency;
-Our design simultaneously (1) improves data use efficiency, (2) achieves an “envy-free” treatment assignment guarantee, and (3) ensures the welfare of participating subpopulations.
+- Achieves an “envy-free” treatment assignment guarantee;
+- Ensures the welfare of participating subpopulations.

 Our package has the following features:
 - Simulate covariate-adjusted response-adaptive experiments;